EcoFinanceNetwork/efn/README.md

 ECO will be used to:

 1. pay `gas` to deploy or invoke Smart Contract on EFN
-2. perform cross-chain operations, such as transfer token assets across EcoFinance Network and Binance Chain.
+2. perform cross-chain operations, such as transfer token assets across EcoFinance Network.

 ## Building the source